chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

 {{< warning >}}

-- If SELinux is enabled, deployment with configure it to `permissive` (Usually in case of RHEL SELinux is enabled)
+- If SELinux is enabled, deployment will configure it to `permissive` (Usually in case of RHEL SELinux is enabled)

 {{< /warning >}}

-- Before proceeding with the deployment steps make sure to [provision](/automate/ha_onprim_deployment_procedure/#provisioning).
+- Before proceeding with the deployment steps, make sure to [provision](/automate/ha_onprim_deployment_procedure/#provisioning).

 - [Run on the Bastion host](/automate/ha_onprim_deployment_procedure/#deploy-the-bastion-host) to download the latest Automate CLI and Airgapped Bundle.